649/spend-ERC20-create-ERC721/README.md

 * The ERC20 implementation has no owner role
 * The ERC721 implementation has a deadman switch to protect the owner role by transferring ownership to a kin if the switch is not renewed by the owner via a defined time interval
 * The ERC20 implementation has burn and stake functions that are assumed to self sustain token supply since no liquidity is lost, only state changed.
 This does not account for impermanent loss
-* The ERC20 implementation has no mint capability within other than the one used once during the contract deployment, inside the constructor
+* The ERC20 implementation has a negative decay formula (`e^(-1/100)`) for awarding users free tokens via a faucet function.
+Each day the user can claim the faucet once, slowly decreasing the reward each time, reset once each day, influenced by halving intervals that occur every 4 years of faucet usage.
+The faucet is the only way to introduce new tokens to the supply, not surpassing the maximum limit that is immutable.
 * The ERC20 implementation aims to fix the "rice and chessboard" problem in staking by allowing rewards to come from burned tokens only
 * The ERC20 implementation requires the user to supply the commission rate and token price when buying a NFT certificate to prevent users from transacting with old information that could have changed (for example, while viewing a webpage and not refreshing it after a change in price or commission)
 * The ERC20 implementation requires the user to supply the minting price set by the ERC721 implementation (without the burn rate applied) to prevent users from burning an unidentified amount when minting new certificates (for example, minting a new certificate while not checking to see if the minting price had changed)